Ralph L. Carr Colorado Judicial Center

 Ralph L. Carr Colorado Judicial Center represents the rule of law in a building that is dignified, restrained, sustainable, and timeless while also being innovative and open.

-The Colorado Judicial Center includes:
+Firstly, the Colorado Judicial Center includes:

 - a four-story courthouse that holds two courtrooms for the Court of Appeals,